percyfal/ratatosk/README.md

 * Pickling states doesn't currently seem to work?

-* File suffixes and string substitutions in file names are hard-coded.
-  Turning substitutions into options would maybe solve the issue of input parameter generation for tasks that are run several times on files with different suffixes.

 * Speaking of file suffixes, currently assume all fastq files are gzipped